ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 Technically, the `swap` operation does several basic operation, but the total time to perform a fixed number of constant time operations is still a constant.
-This highlights an important aspect of $O$-notation: It does not matter if we perform one, two, or three constant time operations, the total time is still $O(1)$, since it is independent from the input size $n$.
+This highlights an important aspect of big-$O$: It does not matter if we perform one, two, or three constant time operations, the total time is still $O(1)$, since it is independent from the input size $n$.
 In fact we could look at the whole if-statement and conclude that comparing and swapping if needed is a $O(1)$, considering the whole